How to wash a car is as much about "how to do it" as it is "what to use to do it".

 Darren's Professional Tips: Chemical Guys has an extensive line-up of products and so far everything I have tried has proved to deliver professional results.
 When it comes to car washing despite the endless chatter of opinions, you really don't have to over-think it.

 This car washing kit has everything you need to wash your car including the very useful "tool" called the grit guard insert that helps separate dirt from your wash water.
+This kit also has additional chemicals and products you will find useful in how to wash your car.
+I love car washing kits like this exact one as you covers all the essentials, allows you to try products you may normally not purchase independently, and you save money in the process.

 Supreme Guzzler Waffle Weave Cloth: